Degree type(s): Bachelor's; Minor

 Program offerings by location and modality are subject to change.

-Theological Studies Program (Second Major)
+Theological Studies Bachelor's Degree Program

 The Department of Theology strives to advance the dialogue between faith and reason through the study of philosophy, scripture, liturgy, Church history, and Christian morality.